nuxeo/nuxeo-drive/nxdrive/gui/old/README.md

-This folder contains stuff for Nuxeo Drive developers.
+This folder contains old stuff for Nuxeo Drive.

 It should be light and only for good reasons please :)